damonsk/docs-onlinewardleymaps/docs/dsl-overview.md

 Wardley Mapping is a framework for visualizing your environment so you can make better decisions.
 OnlineWardleyMaps uses a Domain Specific Language (DSL) to define Wardley Maps in a concise, readable format.
 This allows you to create, edit, and share maps as plain text.

-> "The process of mapping is also the process of constructing a model of reality.
-An incorrect model that is also useful is the definition of success." ([learnwardleymapping.com](https://learnwardleymapping.com/landscape/))

 ## Basic Syntax

 - Each line represents a map element or relationship.